Leaving the Hospital

 A little advance planning will help ensure a smooth departure.
 For instance, most belongings and flowers or other gifts should be sent ahead the day before discharge.

 On the day a patient leaves the hospital, payment is due for charges for which patients are responsible, including telephone costs and insurance deductibles.
-At AMH, payments are made at the Cashier's Office on the ground floor, Widener Building (Shorday Atrium).
-At Lansdale Hospital, a Patient Access representative will visit patients on the day of discharge to discuss their bills and accept payment.
-Payments may also be made at Outpatient Registration, off Lansdale’s main lobby at the main entrance.
+At Abington Hospital – Jefferson Health, payments are made at the Cashier's Office on the ground floor, Widener Building (Shorday Atrium).
+At Abington – Lansdale Hospital, a Patient Access representative will visit patients on the day of discharge to discuss their bills and accept payment.
+Payments may also be made at Outpatient Registration, off the hospital’s main lobby at the main entrance.

 Patients are responsible for ensuring that someone meets you and provides transportation on the day you leave.
 If any problems are anticipated with transportation, please let your physician or nurse or social worker know as soon as possible.